11x3/ilvmx/program.md

 # bot-local @variables (temporary nubs) and |> pipes move
 @exe "#search vacations", @vacas

-# Get the current Player.age property, run a Nubcake command @greater 18?
+# Get the current Player.age property, run a Program command @greater 18?
 @exe "#player!age", "#greater 18"

 # ILM here is an app, please execute it in the local #me Nubspace